ropensci-archive/outsider/README.md

 ## Available external programs

-Modules available on GitHub since 15:15 16 January 2020 (CET)
+Modules available on GitHub since 12:08 30 May 2020 (CEST)

+● astral

-● pathd8
+● beast

-● blast
+● PyRate

-● wikit
+● RAxML

 ● pasta

-● BAMM

 ….
 Plus, at least, 10 more\!